3 Ways to Improve Adherence in the Contact Center

 - Use a “Break Assistant”: Do long calls prevent agents from starting their breaks or lunches on time?
 With automation, you can set up business rules to automatically identify agents who are scheduled to go to break or lunch within the next 2-5 minutes (configurable).
 Then, to prevent these agents from receiving a call that might run into their lunch or break, prompt agents to start their lunch or break early.
 Using automation, a major telecom company was able to better manage adherence and save $7M annually.

-- Improve Exception Handling for Greater Efficiency: Even your best agents occasionally get stuck in traffic or have a flat tire – these things happen.
+- Improve Exception Handling for Greater Efficiency: Even the best agents occasionally get stuck in traffic or have a flat tire – these things happen.
 And, while it creates extra work for the WFM team, it’s just part of life.
 With automation, you can plan adherence exceptions for these scenarios, automatically update the WFM schedule and notify supervisors to improve the efficiency of their team.

 What adherence challenges would you like to automate for your center?
 Check out these resources for inspiration and to learn more about contact center automation.